 Hopefully if you make it through a windy portion of your run you will be rewarded by having the wind at your back.
 Enjoy the feeling of having a little help pushing you along on your run.

-Don’t let it ruin your training
+Don’t let the wind ruin your training

 Remember that this season won’t last forever.
 Before we know it we will be back to complaining about the heat and humidity.
 Make some adjustments, do your best, and try to make the most of your runs.